vblanco20-1/vulkan-guide/vkguide_new_source/chapter_0/code_walkthrough.md

 ^code init chapter-0/vk_engine.cpp

 Here we see our first proper code, in the shape of creating a SDL window.
 The first thing we do is init the SDL library.
 The SDL library contains quite a few things, so we have to send a flag of what do we want to use.
 SDL_INIT_VIDEO tells SDL that we want the main windowing functionality.
 That also includes basic input events like keys or mouse.

+We also set a global pointer for the vulkan engine singleton reference.
+We do that instead of a typical singleton because we want to control explicitly when is the class initalized and destroyed.
+The normal Cpp singleton pattern doesnt give us control over that.

 Once SDL has been initialized, we use it to create a window.
 The window is stored on the `_window` member for later use.

 Because SDL is a C library, it does not support constructors and destructors, and things have to get deleted manually.

 If the window is created, it also has to be destroyed.
 ^code extras chapter-0/vk_engine.cpp

 In a similar way that we did `SDL_CreateWindow`, we need to do `SDL_DestroyWindow`.
 This will destroy the window for the program.
+We also clear the singleton pointer for the engine from here, now that the engine is fully cleared.

 Over time, we will add more logic into this cleanup function.

 Our draw function is empty for now, but here is where we will add the rendering code.